WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/04_Mutational_signature_analysis/WCS_MS_Practical_WCSCGA_answerkey.md

 - **Q8.** Do any of the *de novo* extracted signatures remind you of any of the average mutational profiles obtained earlier?
-Do you think certain subtypes could be enriched in specific signatures?
+Do you think certain subtypes could be enriched in specific signatures? **SBS96B is similar to the CIN_POLE group average**

 </div>